teamnovu/statamic-live-preview-nuxt/readme.md

 # Statamic Live Preview for Nuxt

-This package allows you to use a Nuxt website as Live Preview in Statamic.
+This package allows you to use a Nuxt website as Live Preview in Statamic

+## Requirements
+This package is designed to be used in conjunction with GraphQL, utilizing the [nuxt-graphql-client](https://nuxt-graphql-client.web.app/getting-started/quick-start) package.

 ## Installation